plinder-org/plinder/README.md

 #### Changelog:

 - 2024-06/v2 (Current):
+    - New systems added based on the 2024-06 RCSB sync
     - Updated system definition to be more stable and depend only on ligand distance rather than PLIP
-    - Improved SDF saving to handle some bond order issues
-    - Added annotations for binding affinities from BindingDB
     - Added annotations for crystal contacts
+    - Improved ligand handling and saving to fix some bond order issues
-    - Improved covalency detection and added annotations to reference each bond explicitly
+    - Improved covalency detection and annotation to reference each bond explicitly
     - Added linked apo/pred structures to v2/links and v2/linked_structures
+    - Added binding affinity annotations from BindingDB
-    - Added statistics requirement and other changes in the split to enrichment diversity in test set
+    - Added statistics requirement and other changes in the split to enrich test set diversity

-- 2024-04/v1: Version with redundancy removal by protein pocket and ligand similarity described in the preprint.
+- 2024-04/v1: Version described in the preprint, with updated redundancy removal by protein pocket and ligand similarity.
 - 2024-04/v0: Version used to re-train DiffDock in the paper, with redundancy removal based on \<pdbid\>\_\<ligand ccd codes\>

 ## 🏅 Gold standard benchmark sets